cmfcmf/MagicMouse/README.md

 ### `run.js` <-[DevTools Protocol via WebSocket]-> Chrome

+If you are using the prebuilt binary (default and recommended for people who don't want to develop MagicMouse), the `run.js` script is packaged together with Node.js into a single binary.
 We use Node.js and the [puppeteer-core](https://www.npmjs.com/package/puppeteer-core) library to spawn and communicate with Chrome/Chromium.
 Puppeteer uses the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) to connect to Chrome.
 The DevTools protocol uses WebSockets for communication.
 The required Node.js script is located inside this repostiory and called `run.js`.
 It spawns the browser and then calls `startScreencast()` which instructs Chrome to regularly take a screenshot of the current window and send it to Node.js.
 Chrome is smart enough to only take screenshots when the page visually changes.

 ### Squeak <-[Pipe]-> `run.js`